madslundt/sonarr-pogdesign-importer/README.md

 About
 ====
-The program scrapes pogdesign and adds new series based on how many users have selected them.
-This is done by scraping new tv shows starting from the webpage https://www.pogdesign.co.uk/cat/TV-shows-starting-January-2018 (this is just an example for January 2018).
-The users choose how popular the TV show needs to be and the regarding to the text 'Selected by X Users'.
-When it has been scraped it looks up the tv shows in sonarr to get metadata on them.
-Finally it filters out tv shows for genres that the user chose to ignore and add these to sonarr.
+Scrape tv series from either Pogdesign and/or Trakt and import them into Sonarr based on ratings and genre.
+Pogdesign rating is how many users have selected the tv show.
+Trakt rating is the rating from 0-100.

-Now Trakt is also included to import from.
+When the tv series have been found from Trakt and/or Pogdesign it is being looked up in Sonarr and based on the genre from Sonarr it is imported into Sonarr for later download.

 [![NPM](https://nodei.co/npm/sonarr-pogdesign-importer.png?compact=true)](https://nodei.co/npm/sonarr-pogdesign-importer/)